terrancemacgregor/wtmd-playlist-tracker/README.md

 ## Features

-- **Real-time Playlist Tracking**: Automatically fetches and stores playlist data every 5 minutes
+- **Playlist Tracking Infrastructure**: Ready to automatically fetch and store playlist data when available
 - **DJ Analytics**: Track what each DJ plays, their favorite artists, and play patterns
 - **Music Statistics**: View top songs, hourly activity patterns, and daily trends
 - **RESTful API**: Full API access to all playlist data
 - **WTMD-styled Interface**: Matches the official WTMD website design with teal (#02383b) and orange (#f8951d) color scheme
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
-- **Sample Data**: Includes seed data for demonstration purposes
+- **Data Ready**: Database and scraping infrastructure ready for when WTMD provides playlist data

 ## Tech Stack